GenericMappingTools/gmt/doc/rst/source/cookbook/custom-symbols.rst

 To use the extra parameters in your macro you address them as $1, $2, etc.  There is no limit on how many parameters your symbol may use.
-To access the trailing text in the input file you use $t and for a particular work (number k = 0, 1, ...) in the trailing text you use $t\ *k*.
+To access the trailing text in the input file you use $t and for a particular word (number k = 0, 1, ...) in the trailing text you use $t\ *k*.

 Macro commands